openspending/os-cli/README.md

 * The current working directory
 * The executing user's $HOME

-A config file looks something like this:
+An example of the basic config file stored in `.openspendingrc`:

 ```
-# .openspendingrc

 {
     "api_key": ""
 }